itzatom/HealthSystem/README.md

 **Health system** is an University (Università degli Studi di Napoli Parthenope) project created by **Vittorio Fones** and **Antonio Mentone** (by an idea of Antonio Mentone).
-The main purposes is to increase the comunication between doctors and patients. <br>
+The main purposes is to increase the comunication between doctors and patients.

 ### How does it work
 * Inside docker containers are working together flask, mongo, nginx, postgres